What Do Blue Jays Eat? Best Feeders & Food for Canadian Yards

 Peanut feeder options that match Blue Jay behaviour:

-- Brome Squirrel Buster Peanut Feeder (1053) — controlled access when squirrels become disruptive
+- Brome Squirrel Buster Peanut Feeder (1053) — controlled access where squirrels are active

-Why these work: Blue Jays prefer feeders that let them grab food quickly without balancing on narrow ports.
+Why these feeders work: Blue Jays prefer feeders that allow them to grab food quickly without balancing on narrow seed ports.

 Peanut feeders and Blue Jays

 Peanuts are one of the fastest ways to attract Blue Jays.
-Once discovered, Jays often arrive early and return multiple times per day.
+Once discovered, Jays often arrive early and return several times per day.

 - Use unsalted peanuts only